ch007m/pipeline-dsl-builder/README.md

 flavor: tekton

 pipeline:
-  # The domain allows to organize the resources, tasks to be used
+  # The domain allows to organize the resources, tasks to be used: example, buildpack
-  domain: demo
+  domain: example
-  name: pipeline-sample # name of the pipeline to be created EOF
+  name: pipeline-1 # name of the pipeline to be created EOF
 ```
 and launch it: